mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 This is very important for us.
 What is real life?
 Real life never changes, from generation to generation.
 Life was born in this world, named Life Tathagata.
 And in the next generation, life was born, and it was named Life Tathagata.
 The same thing, generation after generation.
 Exactly the same, wonderful things.

 The famous French thinker and writer Rousseau says, “One is born with nothing, one dies with nothing.”
 It means we are born with nakedness, we die with nakedness.
 This is very nice, very nice.
-This is the same thing: whatever generation comes, it is exactly the same.
+This [means] the same thing: whatever generation comes, it is exactly the same.

 I don’t know how much Rousseau searched this real picture of human existence through and through.
 I don’t know; it’s still questionable.
 But he says wonderful things.
 So more or less, even though they don’t study Buddhism, some human beings feel in this way.
 They don’t want to research it, because there is nothing to excite them, but more or less they feel this way.

 We are born with nakedness, we die with nakedness: this is not something pensive or sad, this is the real picture of human existence.
 We have to *be* – not have to be, we *are*.
 Without exception, everybody.
 Or trees, birds, whatever it is.

-Before you were born in this world, generation after generation, everybody is born and dies in that way.
+Before you are born in this world, generation after generation, everybody is born and dies in that way.
 Maybe in your previous life, you did the same things.
-But this is very close: there is no gap between you and this real picture of life, they are exactly the same.
+But this is very *close*: there is no gap between you and this real picture of life, they are exactly the same.
 You were born with nakedness, you die with nakedness.
 This is a very close thing.
 It is too close to understand.

 ##### 15:45

 Also in the *Lotus Sutra*, Manjushri said to Maitreya Buddha, “You had practiced meeting myriad Buddhas in your past life, and your life is exactly the result of practicing in that way in your previous life.
 And then when you were born in this world, you completely forgot what you did.”
-I told you before, this is a wonderful thing – but it is not *always* wonderful.
+I told you before, this is a wonderful thing, but it is not *always* wonderful.
 This means, briefly speaking, it is too close to understand or too close to think.
 This is completely beyond *you should think of it* or *you shouldn’t think of it*, because it is always with you.

 For instance, your stomach is completely perfect; it’s not necessary to think about it, it’s not necessary to say “you should” or “you shouldn’t.”
 If the stomach is perfectly becoming one with you, it is completely beyond “you should think” or “you shouldn’t think.”
 That is what is called real reality: completely beyond your thinking or not thinking.
 According to Buddhism, maybe we call that “absolute” reality.

 “When you are born in this world, you completely forget what you did” means you already have the real picture of human existence which is very close to you.
 That is birth is coming with nakedness, death comes with nakedness.

 For instance, “primitive” people.
 Maybe a thousand years ago, primitive people lived in nature, seeing and meeting the rhythm of nature: the sun coming up in the east, setting in the west.
-It is not something strange, or something they should think or they shouldn’t think.
+It was not something strange, or something they should think or they shouldn’t think.
 Primitive people completely accept and then live with it, without thinking – completely beyond *they should think* or *they shouldn’t think*, because it is very close to their life.

 So for many, many years, for century after century, it was not necessary for people to think or not to think: they were just face to face with the rhythm of nature, the rhythm of life.
 Because it is one.
 That rhythm of nature is exactly the rhythm of primitive peoples’ lives, so there is no gap.
 Century after century, we did it in that way.
 And then after many centuries, human beings “grew” very much, physically and psychologically, and then they started to think: “What is that?
 What do you mean, ‘The sun rises in the east’?
 Or ‘the sun sets in the west’?
 What do you mean?”
 And they started to think, “What is the purpose?
 What is the moon?
 What is the sun?
 How does the earth operate in relationship with the sun?”
 And then very naturally, they created lots of myths.
 And then with the development of human knowledge, human thinking, then they researched what the earth is.
 That is physics, [et cetera].